 How can anyone improve their skills if they are told that everything they make is wonderful?

 I’ve posted photos on Instagram and asked for advice on fitting issues and people have responded very helpfully to that.
 I’ve learnt something and tried to put that into practice.
 Isn’t that the way it should be?
-I’d much rather post a photo and have a few comments of “oh that’s a great colour on you, but have you thought about doing a full bust adjustment?” rather than someone telling me what I’ve made is perfect.
+I’d rather post a photo and have a few comments of “that’s a great colour, but have you thought about doing a full bust adjustment?” rather than someone telling me what I’ve made is perfect.

 I’ve seen the argument made that telling someone they’ve made a mistake might put them off trying again.
 I disagree.
 It’s how you tell them that makes the difference.
 When I was teaching, we had system of marking the children’s work where we’d give them two things we loved about their work and give them one thing to improve on.
 It worked.
 They had the confidence boost of knowing their work had some great parts and then they had something to work towards as well.
 I think giving constructive criticism well is all about how you frame it.
 I’d never look at something a beginner sewist has made and point out all the flaws, but I would give them one thing to maybe look at for next time.